-- Optimize production plans to better meet the demand while maximizing product shelf life and minimizing warehouse costs.
+- Optimize manufacturing capacity planning to better meet demand while maximizing product shelf life and minimizing warehouse costs.

-- Improve production line utilization to secure additional production capacity in case of an increased demand.
+- Improve production line utilization to secure additional manufacturing capacity in case of an increased demand.

 The simulation model provided the management with the insight to choose the solution that would increase revenue and minimize the risk of stock-outs.